April 7, 2017

 Like every other state, California has its own set of property exemptions.
 (To learn more about how property exemptions work generally and which exemptions you may use, see Bankruptcy Exemptions: What Do I Keep When I File for Bankruptcy?)

 Some states allow debtors to choose between the state’s exemption list and the federal exemption list.
 California isn’t one of them, but it is unique among the 50 states in that it has two state lists of exemptions.
 Debtors may use either list, but they can’t mix and match, choosing some exemptions from one list and some from the other.

 Most California homeowners with significant equity in a residential home choose California 704 exemptions, and here’s why: It protects up to $75,000 of home equity (more if you are married, disabled, over age 65, or over age 55 with a low income).
-System 1 users can also protect up to $2,725 of equity in a vehicle and $7,175 worth of jewelry, heirlooms, and art.
+System 1 users can also protect up to $2,900 of equity in a vehicle and $7,625 worth of jewelry, heirlooms, and art.

 Under System 2, the homestead exemption is much less generous: It protects only $25,575 worth of equity.
 However, debtors who don’t use the homestead exemption to protect a home can apply that amount to any other property they choose.
 Added to the System 2 “wildcard” exemption (another amount debtors can apply to any property) this gives debtors who use system 2 up to $26,925 they can use to protect property they would otherwise lose, whether it’s a boat, a grand piano, or valuable artwork.

 When you file for bankruptcy, you must compare your income to the median income for a California household of your size.
 If your income is less than the state median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).